-The Master of Science in Mathematics program consists of course work plus a Thesis or Major Research Paper, and is offered as both a one-year full-time program as well as on a flex-time basis.
+The Master of Science in Mathematics program consists of course work plus a Major Research Paper (MRP) or Thesis.
+The MRP route is a one-year (3 term) full-time program.
+The Thesis route is available as a two-year (6 term) full-time program, or a four-year (12 term) flex-time program.
 Our program trains students for future work in research, industry, business, or government, and provides a strong background in foundational areas of mathematics.
 Our faculty members are experts in topology, analysis, combinatorics and graph theory, industrial and applied mathematics, with research in scheduling, computational problems, numerical mathematics, and optimization.
 Many faculty work on inter- and multi-disciplinary research in geography, the physical and health sciences, business, and management, to name only a few.
 Graduate students therefore also have an opportunity to perform research on the interface of mathematics and other disciplines.

 Program related questions can be directed to the Graduate Coordinator at GradMath@nipissingu.ca